Elton John: Other

-By 1975, the pressures of stardom had begun to take a serious toll on John.
-During "Elton Week" in Los Angeles that year, he had a cocaine overdose.
-He also developed the eating disorder bulimia.
-In a 2002 CNN interview with Larry King, King asked if John knew of Diana, Princess of Wales's eating disorder; John replied: "Yes, I did.
-We were both bulimic."
-In a July 2019 Instagram post, John stated he had been sober for 29 years.
-At a 2022 concert in Indianapolis, John said he cleaned himself up after spending time with the family of Ryan White.
-"I knew that my lifestyle was crazy and out of order. ...
-I cannot thank them enough, because without them, I'd probably be dead."
-In a 2014 interview, he also attributed his sobriety to the Kate Bush and Peter Gabriel duet "Don't Give Up" from 1986, in particular the lyric from Bush, "Rest your head.
-You worry too much.
-It's going to be all right.
-When times get rough you can fall back on us.
-Don't give up."
-He states, "she [Bush] played a big part in my rebirth.
-That record helped me so much."

-A longtime tennis enthusiast, in 1975 he released the song "Philadelphia Freedom" in tribute to his friend Billie Jean King's World Team Tennis team, the Philadelphia Freedoms.
+A longtime tennis enthusiast, in 1975, he released the song "Philadelphia Freedom" in tribute to his friend Billie Jean King's World Team Tennis team, the Philadelphia Freedoms.
 King was a player-coach for the team at the time.
 John and King remain friends and co-host an annual pro-am event to benefit AIDS charities, most notably the Elton John AIDS Foundation, of which King is a chairperson.
-John, who maintains a part-time residence in Atlanta, Georgia, became a fan of the Atlanta Braves baseball team when he moved there in 1991.
+John, who maintains a part-time residence in Atlanta, Georgia, US, became a fan of the Atlanta Braves baseball team, when he moved there in 1991.

-John has appeared in commercials for Diet Coke, the Royal Mail, Snickers, and John Lewis & Partners department store, among others.
-First endorsing Diet Coke in 1990, authors Roger Blackwell and Tina Stephan wrote "the relationship of Elton John and Diet Coke is one of the classic success stories in the role of sponsorship in brand building."
-His 2018 John Lewis & Partners Christmas advert in the UK, titled, "The Boy & The Piano", sees him reminisce about his life and career in reverse, eventually culminating with Christmas Day in the 1950s when he received a piano for Christmas from his mother.
+John has appeared in commercials for Diet Coke (beginning in 1990), the Royal Mail, Snickers and John Lewis & Partners department store, among others.
+The authors Roger Blackwell and Tina Stephan wrote, "the relationship of Elton John and Diet Coke is one of the classic success stories in the role of sponsorship in brand building."
+His 2018 John Lewis & Partners Christmas advert shown in the UK, titled "The Boy & The Piano", sees him reminisce about his life and career in reverse, culminating with Christmas Day in the 1950s when he received a piano for Christmas from his mother.

-An admirer of Monty Python, in 1975 he was among a group of musicians who helped finance their film Monty Python and the Holy Grail.
-At the 2nd Empire Awards in 1997 John presented the comedy group the Empire Inspiration Award.
+An admirer of Monty Python, he was among a group of musicians who helped to finance their film Monty Python and the Holy Grail (1975).
+At the 2nd Empire Awards, in 1997, John presented the comedy group the Empire Inspiration Award.